json4s/json4s/README.md

 res0: Bike = Bike(Trek,350)
 ```

-Primitive values can be extracted from JSON primitives or fields.
+Primitive values can be extracted from JSON primitives or fields:

 ```scala
 scala> (json \ "name").extract[String]